abhinavpathania/Blockchain/README.md

 # 🎓 Degree Verification System using Blockchain

-A decentralized web application (DApp) for secure and tamper-proof academic degree verification using the Ethereum blockchain.
+A decentralized website for secure and tamper-proof academic degree verification using the Ethereum blockchain.

 ---